CharGar/GameOn-SocketiO/README.md

+#GAME ON!!!!!!
+This is a full-stack application that allows lifetime athletic members to signup and for weekly basketball games, view roster of signed up players, see a map of all participating locations, and chat with each lifetime location/group roster.
+Fellow ballers, game on!

 # Express/Passport Lecture Starting File
 Download and run 'npm install' before the lecture as prep.
 In this lecture, we will build out a user registration page and allow our users to log into our application.
 Once they are logged in, we will see information returned to us, specific to the user.